-Rental income derived by a company from a Hong Kong property is subject to profits tax.
-The company that is subject to profits tax may apply in writing for an exemption from property tax in respect of the property.
-If no exemption is applied, the property tax paid can be used to offset profits tax payable by the company.
+Rental income derived by a business carried on in Hong Kong from a Hong Kong property is subject to profits tax.
+The taxpayer that is subject to profits tax may apply in writing for an exemption from property tax in respect of the property.
+If no exemption is applied for, the property tax paid can be used to offset profits tax payable by the taxpayer.